Universal Pansharpening Model: Experimental Results

-Our FoundPS is trained using 8 Nvidia A100 80GB GPUs with the PyTorch framework for 144h.
+Our UniPS is trained using 8 NVIDIA A100 80GB GPUs with the PyTorch framework for 144h.
 Adam optimizer and L1 loss are employed for 500k iterations with a learning rate of 1e-4.
-We set the batch size as 32 and distribute it evenly to each task.
-We randomly crop $256\times256$ PAN patches and MS patches with corresponding scale factor as network input for training and use 3 timesteps for both reduced- and full-scale testing.
-We modify the Infinite-UNet architecture by changing the channel number of the hidden layers $D$ to obtain different versions with varied parameter quantities: \begin{itemize} \item[$\bullet$] FoundPS-T: $D$=32, channel multiplier = \{1,1,1,1\} \item[$\bullet$] FoundPS-S: $D$=64, channel multiplier = \{1,1,1,1\} \item[$\bullet$] FoundPS-B: $D$=32, channel multiplier = \{1,2,2,4\} \item[$\bullet$] FoundPS-L: $D$=64, channel multiplier = \{1,2,2,4\} \end{itemize} We adopt the default noise schedule and stationary variance $\lambda = 0.001$ in~\cite{wang2025residual} with total diffusion steps as 1000.
-The hyper-parameters $\gamma$ are set as $0.001$.
+We set the total batch size as 32 and distribute it evenly to each task.
+We randomly crop $256\times256$ PAN patches and MS patches with corresponding scale factor as network input for training and use 10 timesteps for both reduced- and full-scale testing.
+The maximum number of experts is $16$.
+Besides, we propose several Infinite-UNet variants by changing the channel number of the hidden layers dimension $D$ to obtain different versions with varied parameter quantities: \begin{itemize} \item[$\bullet$] UniPS-T: $D$=32, channel multiplier = \{1,1,1,1\} \item[$\bullet$] UniPS-S: $D$=64, channel multiplier = \{1,1,1,1\} \item[$\bullet$] UniPS-B: $D$=32, channel multiplier = \{1,2,2,4\} \item[$\bullet$] UniPS-L: $D$=64, channel multiplier = \{1,2,2,4\} \end{itemize} We adopt the default noise schedule and stationary variance $\lambda = 0.001$ in~\cite{wang2025residual} with total diffusion steps as 1000.
+Notably, UniPS refers to UniPS-L unless otherwise stated.